turboMaCk/lazy-tree-with-zipper/README.md

 In context of Elm, this data structure is mostly useful for building hierarchical interfaces like menus, folder browsers or filters.

-Main features of this library are things like easily building tree structure from flat list with very good performance characteristics, powerful and extensible zipper and feature-rich API.
+Main features of this library are things like easy building tree structure from flat Lists with very good performance characteristics, powerful and extensible zipper and feature-rich API.

+# Performance

+`Tree` is using custom List like implementation (`LList`) to enable lazy level after level evaluation of tree.
+In fact `LList` is just a function that construct plain old `List`.
+This id approach is the main performance optimization used in this library.

+There is another library implementing same idea in slightly different way [tomjkidd/elm-multiway-tree-zipper](tomjkidd/elm-multiway-tree-zipper).
+The main difference is that `elm-multiway-tree-zipper` implementation is strict so whole Tree is immediately evaluated.
+Implementation provided by this package is optimalized for situations in which it isn't necessary to construct whole structure immediately.
+In situations where Tree is expanded level by level this implementation yields much better performance than strict implementation especially for large trees.
+You can find basic comparison in [performance](https://github.com/turboMaCk/lazy-tree-with-zipper/blob/master/performance).

 __This package is highly experimental and might change a lot over time.__